neilellis/easydeploy/README.md

 **TRY TO MAKE ALL YOUR APPS STATELESS, EXCEPT YOUR ACTUAL DATABASE**

 Easydeploy manages CD in an incredibly simple manner, using supervisord and a simple shellscript.
-In the /home/easydeploy/bin directory is a script called gitpoll.sh this script will be started by supervisord - it checks for changes to the deployment git project.

-If the project has changed then a docker build request is also triggered to update the docker image.

 HOW DO I REDEPLOY?
 Is probably what you're asking right now.
 Well it's simple, the best way to do this is to make sure the process that you run in the docker container responds to a simple Ctrl-C - because that's what easydeploy will send the app when a build has finished.
 Once your app exits supervisord will restart it in the new docker container.
 Simple.